ubopod/ubo_app/README.md

 ## Conventions

-1. Use `UBO_` prefix for all environment variables, additional prefixed may come after `UBO_` as needed.
+1. Use `UBO_` prefix for all environment variables, additional prefixes may come after `UBO_` as needed.
-1. Never modify state out of reducers (it will be overridden)
+1. Always use frozen dataclasses for action and state classes.
+1. Each `action` should have only two attributes: `type` and `payload`.
+Payload class of an action should also be a frozen dataclass with the same name as the action class with "Payload" prefix.